Saritha-kamatham/sample/README.md

 # sample
-sample porject with 2 files
+sample project with 2 files